masak/strangelyconsistent-blog-posts/that-was-the-month-that-was.markdown

 <dd> </dd>
 </dl>

-Looking over those results, I'm both a bit proud over the things I did do, and eager to improve on the things I didn't.
+Looking over those results, I'm both a bit proud of the things I did do, and eager to improve on the things I didn't.
 I guess that's the way it should be.